Overview

 - Customize the login button's size and text (handy for localizing to another language)

-- Add a Facebook button to the comment form, login form, WP registration form, and WPMU signup form
+- Add a Facebook button to the comment form, login form, registration form, and WPMU signup form

 - Customize the Redirect URL for first-time visitors ("Welcome" page), returning visitors ("Welcome Back" page), and logged-out visitors ("Come back soon" page)